brabster/tw-site-mkdocs/docs/posts/2024-05-31-disambiguating-transactions-in-change-data-capture/index.md

 ## Example Usecase - Promotions

-I think a concrete usecase will help steer away from being too hypothetical.
-Be aware that I am making this usecase up though, so please be prepared to suspend your disbelief accordingly.
-There will be cases I don't consider because they don't really tell us anything new or interesting about handling the CDC data.
+An example of the kind of problem we might be able to solve with a bit of SQL that might otherwise need significant changes to software.
+Be aware that I am making the usecase up, so please be prepared to suspend your disbelief accordingly.
+I'll only be focusing aspects of the problem that I think show interesting challenges in CDC data.

-Marketing had another great idea and the new product we're building is a promotions system.
-We need to identify orders that qualify for a promotion so that we can send those customers a voucher for a discount off their next order.

-> If the customer gave more than 28 days' notice between the order date and the required date at the time it was shipped, then we send one of our vouchers.
+### Problem Statement

+We want to encourage customers to allow us plenty of time to fulfil their orders.
+We'll incentivise that with a promotion.
+Each month, we'll enter qualifying orders into a raffle to win some swag.
+"Qualifying" orders give more than 28 days' notice between order and required dates, measured when the order ships.

+### Discussion

-We've already got a CDC feed set up, and we'd rather not monkey around with the actual sales system, so can we do it using the CDC feed?
-Probably - let's have a go.
-Our Northwind database represents the backed of a sales system, and we'll focus on one table for this post - `orders`.
+Can I find the qualifying orders using the CDC feed?
+I think so - we can run a query at the end of each month to find eligible orders, I could even pick a winner from those (`ORDER BY RANDOM() LIMIT 1`?).
+Our Northwind database represents the backed of a sales system, and we'll focus on the `orders` table for this post.
 As we saw last time, each row in the `orders` table represents an order.
 There's about 14 columns, and it seems likely that there's a subset that are interesting for this usecase:

 - `order_id` - a unique identifier for an order
 - `order_date` - the date the order was placed
 - `required_date` - the date the order is required by
+- `shipped_date` - the date the order shipped

 I'm going to assert that a non-`NULL` value in `shipped_date` is sufficient to tell us that the order was shipped - we'll ignore the possibility of errors and corrections in that field.

+### Exploring Qualification

 A quick query to see if we have any likely qualifying orders in the current dataset.

 ```sql
 WITH order_urgency AS (